Protesters in Chile keep heat on Bachelet to make good on reforms

 The 40 activist groups that helped fill the streets supported causes ranging from environmental protection to gay and indigenous rights.

-Protesters also voiced support for a new constitution to replace the one in place since Augusto Pinochet’s 17-year-old dictatorship.
+Protesters also voiced support for a new constitution to replace the one in place since Augusto Pinochet’s 17-year dictatorship.
 Bachelet has backed a new constitution.

 Returning to Chile’s top job after a spell with the United Nations, Bachelet has said she wants to address social inequality by overhauling education and healthcare, funded by tax reforms.